Mainstream Employment Programme

-The Mainstream Employment Programme provides a package of subsidies, training, and other support to help people with significant disabilities get work.
+The Mainstream Employment Programme provides a package of subsidies, training, and other support to help people with significant disabilities get work and to enable them to gain sustainable employment.
 By taking part in the Programme, employers are tapping into the benefits of employing someone with a disability and future-proofing their workforce.

 What the Mainstream Employment Programme provides

-- A 100% salary subsidy for the first year of employment, and 80% of the salary for the second year.
+- A 100% salary subsidy for the first half of an agreed term of a maximum of 104 weeks/2-years, and 80% of the salary for the second half.

-- Funding for external training for Mainstream participants and their direct supervisors.
+- Funding for agreed external training for Mainstream participants and their direct supervisors.

-- Funding to meet participants’ adaptive technology or specialised assistance costs.
+- Funding to meet participants’ agreed adaptive technology or specialised assistance costs.